vipulnaik/diet-exercise-health/events/2024/2024-sleep-tracker.md

 sleep later than I am, but that runs the risk of inadequate sleep if I need to wake up early as happened on Monday.
 So for now, I'll let things continue and see what pattern emerges.

+From 2024-11-29 to 2024-11-30, I had a more normal amount of sleep, and woke up without an alarm:

+* 2024-11-29 to 2024-11-30: 12:16 AM to 8:35 AM

+While 8 hours 19 minutes is more than my typical amount of sleep, it might be reasonable for a winter season, particularly considering the fact that I woke up once in between to urinate.